 What if my needs are too complex for QuickBooks?
 Given that QuickBooks Enterprise has Advanced Inventory and other functionality to support costing, this is not the issue it once was.
 However, if your company does, indeed, have complex inventory issues that expand past the in-product functionality, it might be time to look to an external inventory or costing software, such as SOS Inventory, or Fishbowl.
 Our Enterprise Consultants and QuickBooks Bookkeepers can facilitate the decision process, walking you through the pros and cons of each software, many times at no or little cost to your company, unless you decide to move forward with a purchase.

 If you decide to move forward, our optional implementation costs are straightforward, and include a cost of ownership summary that extends past your first year, making the decision crystal clear for your buyer.
 Add on our bookkeeping services (flat rate or hourly), and you’ve just solved a problem, with a clear understanding of the cost point associated with it.
 We complete a custom quote or proposal for each client, based on your feedback on what your needs are.

 So what do I need, a KHB Bookkeeper, an implementation, purchase, or a mix?
 It’s a lot like a puzzle.
 You may have a 1, 2, or 5 piece puzzle, or a mix, but our goal is to make your experience as clear and simple as possible.
-You can purchase the product through our team, leaving you with no cost to us.
 You can leverage our bookkeeper’s knowledge and experience to train you, or your team, on how to correctly allocate for cost, or you can outsource the whole shebang, engaging KHBO for implementation, and bookkeeping.
 Whatever you choose, our clear proposal will outline your cost, and the expected deliverables.
-This might be why so many clients return year after year to engage us for additional phases, training, projects, or services.
+This might be why so many clients return year after year to engage us for additional phases, training, projects, and services.